dikonikon/WebTupleSpace/README.md

 # Notes on WebTupleSpace' Approach

+## Objectives

+The primary objectives of WebTupleSpace are:

+1. To scale out to very large number of tuples maintaining constant time for search and retrieval
+1. To scale out to very large numbers of clients
+1. To offer consistent and well known behaviour for notifications of matching tuples

+With regard to the third objective it is not practically feasible to guarantee that notifications and persisting of tuples of to the space are consistent - that is to guarantee that the client receives a notification when a tuple matching a subscription is added to the space.

+WebTupleSpace provides two policies:

+1. Notification first - the client may receive notification of tuples that are not in the tuplespace
+2. Persist first - tuples may get added to the space with no notification to the client

 ## Matching using Hashes for Sharding, Indexing and Querying

 I've worked with tuplespaces such as JavaSpace in the past, and attempted to develop a scalable tuplespace both in Java, and in .net on Windows Azure, utilizing designs that should provide good scale-out performance such as Rings.
 It's hard work - there are some challenges with tuplespaces.
 Tuples themselves have a fairly arbitrary structure, and requests to match on tuples can be on any element within a tuple.
 When you add a tuple to a space you potentially change the way it should best be indexed.
 When you match on a tuple you are in effect querying on any element of the tuple.